Posted in The Saga of Sonnystone Acres

 Still, Divorce was considered quite scandalous in polite society… It appears that Sarah Inwood Reed was the first to stray which was even more sordid.
 Sarah gave birth in 1856 to a son named William Green and in 1858 had another son, Benjamin Green.
 I have no clue who their Daddy was, though I’ve looked everywhere for him.
 The only candidate I’ve found would be a married man!
 I’ve not ruled it out…

-1860 census reveals that Sarah Inwood Green and her two sons, ages 5 and 3, are living with her youngest brother, William, a grocer who lived in downtown Evansville.
-Guess who else is counted as living there?
-John Reed, Jr., heretofore called Jack, is listed as a drayman…
+John’s ex-wife, Sarah Inwood Green. and her two sons, ages 5 and 3, were living with her youngest brother, William, a grocer who lived in downtown Evansville.
+Guess who else is counted as living there in the 1860 census?
+Her son with John Reed, Jack, is listed as a drayman.
+It would seem Jack went back and forth between his parents, a sign of things to come.

 I can’t find a record of Jack serving in the Civil War, though he was just the “right” age for it.
 Thomas Reed was only 15 in 1861 when the War started, but he managed to get in at the very end, joining the Indiana 42nd Regiment, Company A in February of 1864.
 The 42nd met up with Sherman to fight the Battle of Jonesboro and were part of the March to the Sea and the Siege of Savannah.

-The decade of the 1870’s was a bright one for most of the Family of Reedmont/Sonnystone Acres…
+By the end of the war, all were back home and the decade of the 1870’s was a bright one for most of the Family of Reedmont.

 Stay Tuned…